 An experienced construction law attorney understands both construction law and the construction process – how and when the work gets done, construction terminology, contracts and change orders, and building codes and local ordinances.
-Media construction lawyers Robert Williamson and Paula Williams offer counsel in construction matters to homeowners and other real estate owners, contractors, and subcontractors.
+Construction lawyers Robert Williamson and Paula Williams offer counsel in construction matters to homeowners and other real estate owners, contractors, and subcontractors.

 We have real construction experience.
 Before practicing law, we worked in the construction industry as cost estimators and project managers.
 We have reviewed drawings and specifications, interacted with property owners and contractors, and walked jobsites.
 As a result of our construction backgrounds, we have the knowledge and experience to advise any client involved in any phase of the construction process – homeowner, commercial property owner, contractor, subcontractor, and material supplier.